uapi-group/docs/minutes/2022-10-05__Image-based-linux-summit.md

    - https://github.com/systemd/mkosi-initrd
    - https://lpc.events/event/16/contributions/1188/attachments/993/1949/lpc2022-new-design-for-initrds.pdf
       - https://www.youtube.com/watch?v=rDPo5onf-Rc&t=11088s
-   - Layered initrd, signed/read-only/measured, built server-side and deployed and loaded on need
+   - Layered initrd, signed/read-only/measured, built server-side and deployed and loaded on demand
    - Base initrd in UKI works on most systems, is extendable via sysext (e.g. optional support for hardware)
    - mkosi-initrd can build base and layers from packages only
    - Some work is ongoing on dracut to support this, in a hybrid mode where it builds the initrd/extensions from dracut modules, but no dracut runtime logic on the running system